(4 minute read) — Originally posted 04/12/2021.

 Room and board can be a significant expense; just ask anyone who has paid rent or owned a home!
 The good news is that your scholarship can be used for room and board expenses and is designed to help you cover the wide range of expenses involved in obtaining higher education.
 That includes tuition, books, food, and plenty more.
 Note that any scholarship money spent on room and board is likely to be taxable, while scholarship money spent on other school-related expenses like books and supplies will likely not be taxable.

 Again, this article should not be used as tax advice.
-To make the smartest tax decisions for your personal situation, please consult a tax professional.
+To make the wisest tax decisions for your personal situation, please consult a tax professional.

 How do I apply for a Unitus Student Scholarship?

-- Become a member – First, apply to become a Unitus member and choose which kind of account(s) you want to open.
+- Become a member – If you aren’t a member already, apply to become a Unitus member and choose which kind of account(s) you want to open.
 (Opening a joint checking account with a parent or guardian is a great place to start.)
 Once you complete your application, we will follow up with you to complete your membership.

 - Apply for the scholarship – After you become a member, click here to apply for your scholarship.
 To learn more about Unitus’ scholarships ahead of time, visit our Scholarships page.

 - Wait to hear from us – That’s it!
-We will contact you in June to let you know whether you have been selected to receive a student scholarship.
+All applicants will be contacted in mid-July to let you know whether you have been selected to receive a student scholarship.
 If you are selected, you will receive your $2,500 scholarship grant in August!

-A scholarship is a tried-and-true way to help bright students like you access secondary education.
+In summary, a scholarship is a tried-and-true way to help bright students like you access secondary education.
 This is an important step in not only making your dreams come true, but building a bright future for you and your family.
-We are so excited to be with you on this exciting journey.
+We are so excited to be with you on this journey

 And please, ask us all the money questions you have.
-We are here to help you achieve your personal financial goals in life.
-Reach out to our Virtual Branch using any internet-connected device.
+We’re here to help you achieve your personal financial goals!
+You can reach out to our Virtual Branch using any internet-connected device.

 About the author: Ashlee Jacobson Dunbar